 c.add_ports(ref)

-# Same Z-shape detour, expressed as relative moves from the input centroid.
+# Same Z-shape detour, expressed as relative moves from the bundle exit

 component=c,